In brief:

 Establishing a robust KYB process from the start helps businesses avoid regulatory pitfalls and fraudulent activity that can result in financial and reputational damage.

-If your business is just starting out with KYB, here’s how to establish a strong business verification process:
+If your business is just starting out with KYB, here’s how to establish the base of a strong business verification process:

 1. Collect essential business information